TheAustrian/Wemos-D1-Mini-BME280-Weather-Station/README.md

 # Wemos D1 Mini - BME280 Weather Station
 Simple Weather Station Code using an ESP8266 and a BME280 sensor.
-Data is handled via PHP and stored in a MySQL database.
-The code offers a buffer for when there is no internet connection available.
+Data is handled via PHP script.
+The code is optimized for baterry usage and it offers a buffer for when there is no internet connection available.

 #### Parts List:
 - 1x Wemos D1 Mini ESP8266 development board